ScienceWolf666/ScienceWolf666/README.md

-### Glad to see you here!
+### Glad to see you here !
-- I’m a full-stack developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+- I specialize in the management and administration of server and computer local networks.
+In the meantime, I run an IT server/community and players called "Magic Players©".

-- I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+- Writing/Creating in progress... ;)

 </td><td valign="top" width="50%">